Open-Probe/Open-Probe/backend/README.md

-# DeepSearch Backend API
+# OpenProbe Backend API

-FastAPI backend service for the DeepSearch AI system, providing real-time search capabilities with WebSocket communication.
+FastAPI backend service for the **OpenProbe AI system**, specifically designed to integrate with and expose the powerful **DeepSearch module** for advanced AI reasoning and real-time search capabilities with WebSocket communication.

 ## Features

 - 🚀 **FastAPI Framework**: High-performance async API
+- 🧠 **DeepSearch Integration**: Seamlessly connects to the OpenProbe DeepSearch module for AI reasoning
-- 🔄 **Real-time Updates**: WebSocket integration for live search progress
+- 🔄 **Real-time Updates**: WebSocket integration for live search progress and DeepSearch events
 - 💾 **In-memory Sessions**: No database required, lightweight deployment
-- 🔍 **DeepSearch Integration**: Direct connection to the AI reasoning system
+- 🔍 **OpenProbe Integration**: Direct connection to the AI reasoning system
 - 📊 **Health Monitoring**: Built-in health checks and statistics
 - 🛡️ **Error Handling**: Comprehensive error management and logging